 Good news: sun sails with an electric drive do not have to be dismantled in winter.
 They should, however, be packed away dry using a protective winter covering, as they do not have a cassette or protective cover.
 During the cold season the sail should also be disconnected from the power supply system.
 If the sun sail is tested, cleaned and stored fully dry, the winter break does not pose any more problems.
 An exception is fixed sails without a shaft.
 If necessary due to weather conditions or safety reasons, they must also be dismantled during the season and stored dry.
 The sun sail should be cleaned as is an awning fabric, and it is also important to extend and allow it to dry on a regular basis.

-For roller blinds, curtain panels, vertical louvre blinds, pleated blinds and black-out blinds there are three main cleaning options:
+For roller blinds, curtain panels, vertical louvre blinds and black-out blinds, there are essentially three ways to clean them:

-- clean with mild detergent solution at max.
-30°C (do not machine wash)
+- clean with mild detergent solution at maximum 30°C (do not machine wash)

 - wipe with a damp cloth

-- brush with a soft broom or vacuum carefully
+- brush off with a soft broom or vacuum carefully

-Materials differ greatly, however, and the ideal cleaning method depends largely on the fabric.
+However, the materials are very different and the ideal cleaning method depends greatly on the fabric.
 Let your specialist dealer advise you how best to proceed and of what to be aware.

-Dust and clean venetian blinds and roller blinds of slight soiling ideally with a feather duster.
+Ideally, dust and clean venetian blinds and roller blinds of slight soiling with a feather duster.